 SASE hosted its second Early Career Workshop at its 2017 Conference in Lyon, France.
-The Workshop provides additional career development and networking opportunities at SASE for PhD students and researchers having obtained their PhD after March 2014.
+The Workshop provided additional career development and networking opportunities at SASE for PhD students and researchers having obtained their PhD after March 2014.

 It was a one-day workshop that ran the day before the main conference.
 The Workshop was hosted by senior SASE professors and included a pre-Workshop evening meal with networking event.
 It also provided an opportunity for longer and deeper discussion of applicants’ conference papers.